Sarah Baartman

 Sarah Baartman (/af/; c.
-1789 – 29 December 1815), also spelled Sara, sometimes in the Dutch diminutive form Saartje (/af/), or Saartjie, and Bartman, Bartmann, was a Khoikhoi woman who was exhibited as a freak show attraction in 19th-century Europe under the name Hottentot Venus, a name that was later attributed to at least one other woman similarly exhibited.
+1789 – 29 December 1815), also spelled Sara, sometimes in the Dutch diminutive form Saartje (/af/), or Saartjie, and Bartman, Bartmann, was a Khoekhoe woman who was exhibited as a freak show attraction in 19th-century Europe under the name Hottentot Venus, a name that was later attributed to at least one other woman similarly exhibited.
 The women were exhibited for their steatopygic body type – uncommon in Northwestern Europe – that was perceived as a curiosity at that time, and became subject of scientific interest as well as of erotic projection.